 Welcome back to Coin Update!

-Last, a 1937 Proof Buffalo Nickel encapsulated and graded NGC PF 66.
-The coin displays some unique rainbow toning.
+Last, a 1937 Proof Buffalo Nickel graded NGC PF 68 with some nice color.

-That’s it for this update.
-Have a great day!
+That’s it for today.
+Have a great evening!